FIS Ski Jumping World Cup: Women

+Timeline of record World Cup winners

 Key people

 Torbjørn Yggeseth was a founder of World Cup in 1979.
 A new function race director was established in 1988 by International Ski Federation, with its first director Niilo Halonen then called FIS coordinator for ski jumping.
-Before that season this function didn't exist.
+Before that season this function did not exist.
 In the premiere Women's 2011/12 World Cup season Chika Yoshida was entitled as World Cup Coordinator, but since the season 2012/13 Yoshida is called Race Director.